According to a 2021 Merritt Hawkins survey, a whopping 34% of final-year residents said they find their educational debt “very concerning.”

 Federal student loan forgiveness for doctors

 Going into public service offers a whole range of different programs for student loan forgiveness.
-Some of these are specifically geared towards doctors, and some are more general programs that doctors can still take advantage of.
+Some of these are specifically geared towards doctors, while others are more general programs that doctors can still use to their advantage.

 Public Service Loan Forgiveness

-To qualify, you’ll need to work for a government or nonprofit employer, such as the Centers for Disease Control.
-When you’ve made at least 120 payments while working for a qualifying employer, your remaining student loan balance may be forgiven, completely tax-free.
+To qualify, you’ll need to work for a government or nonprofit employer, such as the Centers for Disease Control or nonprofit hospital.
+When you’ve made at least 120 monthly payments while working for a qualifying employer, your remaining student loan balance may be forgiven, completely tax-free.

 Income-Driven Loan Forgiveness

-One of the best benefits of federal student loans is that if you’re having trouble making your payments, you can get on an income-driven repayment program.
-There are multiple different types to choose from, and best of all, your remaining federal loans can be forgiven after 20-25 years.
+One of the best benefits of federal student loans is that if you’re having trouble making your payments, you can get on an income-driven repayment plan.
+Your student loan payments are capped at 10% to 20% of your income.
+There are multiple different types to choose from, and best of all, your remaining federal loans can be forgiven after 20 to 25 years.

 Here’s how long it’ll take for your loans to be forgiven, depending on which program you go into: